SirmaXX/php_product_feeder/README.md

 ## How to use Modules
 ### Json Controller
 ```
-include 'lib/JsonController.php';
+include 'JsonController.php';

 $json=new Json();

 $json->All_row();
 ```
-You can use this method  in all modules.(Logs,router,json,xml controller)
+You can use this method  in all modules.(LogFactory,json controller,xml controller) .If you need more detail about project .You can run and go to index page for details.

 ## Missings | 	deficiencies  !
-1.All properties are developed but  I couldn't create routing specific id's api on http methods.

-2.All modules need to improvements,they are work in basic level but they can more effective with subclass.
+1.All modules need to improvements,they are work in basic level but they can more effective with subclass.

+2.I need time for post and get  requests for url routing.

+3.Test and Log not used in this projects

 ## Architecture
+* views
+  * 404.php
+  * index.php
+  * info.php
+* Xml
+  * XmlController.php
+  * add-item.php
+  * delete-item.php
-* Views
+  * get-item.php
-* Lib Folder
+  * items.php
-  * Router.php
+* Json
   * JsonController.php
+  * add-item.php
+  * delete-item.php
+  * get-item.php
-  * XmlController.php
+  * items.php
-* Json Folder
+* Data_Folder
   * products.json
-* index.php
 * Test Folder
   * TestController.php
 * Logs
   * LogFactory.php
+* routes.php
+* router.php

 Note: All modules developed independents from each other.They need only product.json and router.php need view folder .

+## Dependencies
+https://phprouter.com/   I have used this library for url routing.

 ## Tracking Log